Andonome/stories/rules.md

 Casters can spend a number of MP equal to the highest sphere they are using.
 They can power high spheres with any combination of mana.

-## Tiny Targets

-Targeting a bow's string, or a sword's mostly-hidden handle makes a spell difficult, and adds +1 to the TN.

 ### Range